 What is the intention of this Instagram?
 The intention is multi-fold- to help our farm be known, to inspire, to connect, and to get reflections from the community.

 How does time spent on this social media platform add up as far as serving the higher good?
 Ooh oh oh now that is a good question and a matter of opinion, no doubt.
 I have found social media to be a knife- it can help nourish, or it can do serious harm.
 I so appreciate that Instagram is a personal barometer for where I am in needing the outside world to either affirm my worth or satisfy my indefinite grasping for something out ‘there’ to fulfill my longings.
 Knowing the perils of social media, I have very firm boundaries with it.
-I fast from it on Sundays, Tuesdays and Wednesdays, and only check it in the mornings in the days I am on it.
+I fast from it completely on Sundays, and a couple other weekdays, and only check it in the mornings in the days I am on it.
 Once 11am hits- no more of that stuff.
 I certainly do not have notifications turned on.
 That may sound extreme, but I have a lot to do in the world and don’t won’t to get carried away in someone else’s virtual life.
 Plus, being a triple earth sign born in the year of the Ox, I am all about clear and concise boundaries and need to have my hands in the ground!
 I have found that with this clarity, I can use this tool for the best, and I do feel at this juncture that the pros of its service outweigh the cons.

 So tell your grandma, best friend, spouse and great uncle to get on Instagram and follow us and like our posts!!
 I’m kidding, (sort of) but maybe this writing will encourage you to ask yourself these questions too, if you are on social media, so that we can use this powerful tool collectively in a healthy, respectful way, and not get banned from platforms like some people we know 😉